wild-card-ai/agents-json/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-📕-blue)](https://docs.wild-card.ai/agents-json)
 [![Twitter Follow](https://img.shields.io/twitter/follow/wildcard_ai?style=social)](https://x.com/wildcard_ai)

-→ The `agents.json` Specification is an open specification that translates from OpenAPI to LLM tools.
+The `agents.json` Specification is an open specification that formally describes contracts for API and agent interactions, built on top of the OpenAPI standard.
+The current version is `0.1.0`.

-→ Use the Wildcard Bridge Python package to load, parse, and run agents.json.
+Use the Wildcard Bridge Python package to load, parse, and run agents.json.

 ## Quickstart